oshaughnessy/sierramountainll/_pages/volunteers.md

   or health problems (e.g. paying attention to field hazards, ensuring safe play at practice and games, adjusting practices for heat, cold, or dark, attending seasonal first aid training)

+Every team should have 2 coaches in addition to the team manager.
+During games, a team will always need 1 registered adult in the dugout and 2 to serve as 1st and 3rd base coaches.
+If enough adults are not available, players can serve as base coaches, but they cannot oversee the dugout.

 ### Team Parent